zhiro-labs/daia/docs/configuration.md

 - `allowed_channels`: A list of channel IDs where the bot is allowed to respond without being mentioned.
 If empty, the bot will only respond to direct messages and mentions.
 - `allowed_users`: A list of user IDs allowed to DM the bot.
 - `timezone`: The timezone for bot operations (e.g., "America/New_York", "Europe/London", "Asia/Tokyo").
 Defaults to "UTC".
+This affects how timestamps are displayed in the bot's contextual awareness.
+Can be changed via `/settimezone` command.
 - `discord_activity`: The activity status displayed for the bot (e.g., "Surfing", "Listening to music").
+Can be changed via `/setactivity` command.
 - `history_limit`: The maximum number of messages to fetch from the channel history.
 Defaults to 12.
 Can be changed via `/sethistorylimit` command.